 Cost: 100 rupee entrance fee (about $1 USD)

 Right across from Devi Falls is Gupteshwor Mahadev Cave.
 Unlike the falls, this is pretty cool.
 As you descend the large stairs, you almost feel like you are in ancient Greece.
 Once underground, you’ll duck through man made tunnels until you can see the Devi Falls from below.
 This is a good place to stop on route to the World Peace Pagoda.

 Visit the International Mountain Museum

 I’m not usually big on visiting museums in other countries because I’m always so busy trying to see the culture first hand.
-That being said, the International Mountain Museum was really interesting.
+That being said, the International Mountain Museum was interesting.
 It showed what village life is like in the mountains including traditional clothing from each caste.
 My favorite part was seeing all of the equipment used to summit some of the highest mountains in the world and reading about the first people to make it to the top.
 Some of the equipment looked so archaic that I honestly have no idea how people survived their treks.
-It was really amazing to see in person.
+It was amazing to see in person.

 Eat Tibetan Momos at a Refugee Camp

 I know this is the third time I’ve mentioned momos in this post, but after asking several locals which were their favorite, they all seemed to agree that the Tibetan’s make them the best.
 I got to visit two refugee camps (one on the way to Kusma and another near Devi Falls).
 Both were the best momos I had in my entire stay.
 You can tell they are going to be amazing because there’s usually a wait for a table and everyone eating there is a local.
 They also tend to sell out so get there early.